-For learning to occur, it's important to believe that, whatever it is, it's worth learning, that we can learn it, and that we will be supported in that effort.
+For learning to occur, it's important to believe that, whatever it is, it's worth learning—that we can learn it and will be supported in that effort.
 These learning mindsets combine to drive the behaviors that fuel performance.

 I am a huge advocate of growth mindset.
 It's an essential component of turning students (and their teachers) into learners who seek out and persevere through challenges.
 But we can't stop there.
 Let's make sure we apply the whole package illuminated by the research.
 Beliefs drive behaviors.
 We need to foster them together.

 Dr. David Dockterman is an author of MATH 180, a math intervention program for Grades 5-12 that focuses on the essential skills and concepts necessary to unlock algebra and advanced mathematics.

 This blog post was updated in January 2020.